jegly/Box/README.md

 ### Local Diffusion
 On-device image generation powered by [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp).
 Runs Stable Diffusion 1.5 in GGUF format fully offline — no API key, no cloud.
 Configurable steps, CFG scale, seed, and image size presets.
 Save generated images directly to your gallery.
 Import your own GGUF diffusion models.

-### Image Generation — FLUX.2 klein & Z-Image Turbo
+### Image Generation — Bonsai, FLUX.2 klein & Z-Image Turbo
+Three full text-to-image diffusion models running 100% on-device via LiteRT.

+**Bonsai Image 4B** — *recommended*.
+A ternary-weight build of FLUX.2 [klein] that produces **512×512** images in 4 steps from a **~4.3 GB** download, guidance-free.
+It runs on the CPU rather than the GPU — its 2.27 GB diffusion graph is too large for the GPU delegate — so allow a couple of minutes per image and around 8 GB of RAM.
+Send the output through **Upscale → EDSR ×4** for a 2048×2048 image.

-Two full text-to-image diffusion models running 100% on-device via LiteRT. **FLUX.2 klein (4B)** generates photorealistic images in just 4 steps (~7.4 GB download); **Z-Image Turbo** runs in 9 steps and shares nearly a gigabyte of its files with klein, so Box is smart enough not to download those twice.
+**FLUX.2 klein (4B)** generates photorealistic images in just 4 steps (~7.4 GB download); **Z-Image Turbo** runs in 9 steps (~10.6 GB) and shares nearly a gigabyte of its files with klein, so Box is smart enough not to download those twice.
 Interrupted multi-gigabyte downloads resume without refetching finished files.

+All three produce noticeably better output than the bundled Stable Diffusion GGUF models.

 ### Music & Sound Generation
 Generate music and sound effects from a text description — completely on-device, no internet, nothing leaves your phone.
 Under the **Sound** tab, pick a tier: **SoundGen** for quick clips and sound effects in seconds, **SoundGen HD** for higher-quality audio up to ~24 seconds, and **SoundGen HD Long** for full-length pieces up to ~3 minutes.
 Describe what you want, set the length, and hit Generate — then play it, save it to your device, or share it.
 The generator downloads on first use, then runs entirely offline.